lnxjedi/gopherbot-doc/doc/src/botsetup/slacksock.md

 # Slack Socket Mode

-Starting with v2.5.0, **Gopherbot** uses the Slack [socket mode](https://api.slack.com/apis/connections/socket) [EventsAPI](https://api.slack.com/apis/connections/events-api) for bot credentials, which is more fine-grained and complicated.
+Starting with v2.5.0, **Gopherbot** uses the Slack [socket mode](https://api.slack.com/apis/connections/socket) [EventsAPI](https://api.slack.com/apis/connections/events-api) for bot credentials, which has more fine-grained permissions and settings than the old **RTM**-style credentials.

 ## Generating a Slack App Manifest

 To save a LOT of time, we'll use a Slack [app manifest](https://api.slack.com/reference/manifests) to configure the settings for your app.
+You'll need to create a customized **yaml** file in a text editor based on the template provided with **Gopherbot**.

+If you're setting up your robot in the Gopherbot IDE, you can just press `<ctrl-p>` to open the file search dialog and search for `appmanifest.yaml`, then `File | Save As...` to save a copy in the `/home/bot` directory.

-You'll need to customize your own **yaml** file in a text editor.
-You can start with a copy of **Clu's** template from in the [Gopherbot source](https://raw.githubusercontent.com/lnxjedi/gopherbot/main/resources/slack/appmanifest.yaml), or copy and paste from here:
+You can start also with a copy of **Clu's** template from the [Gopherbot source](https://raw.githubusercontent.com/lnxjedi/gopherbot/main/resources/slack/appmanifest.yaml), or copy and paste from here:
 ```yaml
 # See: https://api.slack.com/reference/manifests
 _metadata: